arytek/AIP-A2-IOU-Tracker-Server/README.md

 ### Usage

-Here the the HTTP REST routes you may use send to this server to interact with it.
+Here are the HTTP REST routes you may use to interact with this server.

 #### HTTP REST Routes (authenticated)